911 Baltimore Avenue

 of the cracked sidewalk.

-the man smiles as the boy continues
+smile as the boy continues

 pedaling down the block